techninja/cncserver/API.md

 ![f1a930d0641920f074aeb32ebc512408](https://f.cloud.github.com/assets/320747/920613/894669a2-fee1-11e2-8349-dc6ad8cd805d.png)

-An easy to use Postman JSON config file is now available in the repo for [here](https://raw.github.com/techninja/cncserver/master/cncserver_api.postman.json).
+An easy to use Postman JSON config file is now available in the repo [here](https://raw.github.com/techninja/cncserver/master/cncserver_api.postman.json).
 This supplies all the current API resources in a simple click and send test environment, just import, and setup two global variables `cncserver-host` and